-Line chart showing the rise in China’s consumption of seven key commodities: aluminum, corn, nickel, wheat, zinc, soybeans, and copper.
+Line chart shows the rise in China’s consumption of industrial and agricultural commodities.

 Sources: Bloomberg, U.S. Department of Agriculture, World Bureau of Metal Statistics, and Wells Fargo Investment Institute.
 Annual data from January 1, 1980 to December 31, 2021.
-Aluminum and Nickel data as of December 31, 2020.
+Agricultural commodities represented are corn, soybeans, and wheat.
+Industrial metals represented are copper, zinc, nickel, and aluminum.
 The commodities markets are considered speculative, carry substantial risks, and have experienced periods of extreme volatility.
 Investing in commodities is not appropriate for all investors.
 The commodities markets are considered speculative, carry substantial risks, and have experienced periods of extreme volatility.

 Super cycle = If you look at commodity prices over the very long term (hundreds of years), it becomes evident that they tend to move in overall bull and bear cycles, some lasting decades.
 These are super cycles.

 - China has become the world’s largest commodity consumer, accounting for roughly half of the world’s demand for industrial metals.